rishabh21212/AutomatingGradingAssistant/AI Model and Dashboard For an Automating Grading Assistant.md

     software development must have obtained an ethical approval and will be conducted in four phases.

-## Phase One: Identification of functional and non-functional requirements of performance dashboards and performance indicators and traits of good instructors through interviews and systematic research
+## Phase One: Identification of functional and non-functional requirements of Grading Assistant via interviews and systematic research

 -   The aim of this phase is to extract the functional parameters of the faculty, as well as the capabilities of the performance dashboard.